-- ✓ Awarded the India-Canada Centre of Excellence, in collaboration with UBC and UofT, through a federal competition.
-This outcome aligns with and advances institutional priorities and objectives of diversified excellence and impact, by integrating the university's initiatives and research capacity in water, nanoscience, and nanotechnology to address complementary global issues in water treatment in India and Alberta - ✓ China's Ministry of Science and Technology (MOST) approved a \$500k/year award for a virology collaboration between U of A and China.
-This outcome aligns with and advances the diversified excellence and impact objectives, by creating complementary teams addressing large scale research problems in areas of institutional priority and research capacity. - ✓ The Helmholtz Association has allocated €400k/year for up to three years for phase 1 of expanded collaborations into (a) Infectious Diseases and (b) Ecosystem and Resource Informatics.
-This outcome aligns with and advances the diversified excellence and impact objectives, by creating complementary teams addressing large scale research problems in areas of institutional priority and research capacity - ✓ Dean Allen Berger of Augustana Faculty was appointed President of the U.S.-based Council of Public Liberal Arts Colleges; Augustana Faculty is the only international member of this organization. - ✓ Provided targeted resources for participation and success in EU funding programs - ✓ Completed the CIDA Public Engagement Fund project "Reaching New Communities," resulting in 300 new community contacts.
+- lifelong learning - ✓ Completed the CIDA Public Engagement Fund project "Reaching New Communities," resulting in 300 new community contacts.
 Over 30 partnerships with community organizations were developed to host lectures, workshops and arts-based programs. - ✓ Science increased its international partnerships through umbrella agreements with University of Minas Gerais and UniMontes in Brazil; an MOU with the University of Hong Kong that includes a 2 + 2 exchange program with students from Hong Kong; and Research agreements were signed with Gifu University in Japan and University of Camerino in Italy. - ✓ Physical Education and Recreation established a new partnership with the University of Exeter which enabled students to attend the University of Exeter Summer Institute. - ✓ Science continued the major collaboration in sounding rocketry and space science with Norway through the Canada Norway Sounding Rocket (CaNoRock) program.
-A new \$500k proposal submitted to Canadian Space Agency proposes to expand CaNoRock to include graduate student learning with a U of A payload on a funded multi-million Norwegian scientific sounding rocket flight.

-- ✓ Science and Extension hosted Japanese high school students for a week long science camp. - ✓ The Wirth Institute established ties with Croatia and instituted yearly meeting of Austrian centre directors to create a three-continent-wide network of scholars working on Central Europe. - ✓ Arts is working with the Kenya Government and its Ministry of Foreign Affairs on a project that will train young diplomats entering the foreign service in Kenya and other East African countries. - ✓ Guest scholar from Gansu Lianhe University (China) for one-year residency at Augustana to research differences between Chinese and Canadian methodology and pedagogy in second language acquisition and work with local staff on best practices for English as a Second Language in the Augustana Writing Centre. - ✓ Developing graduate recruitment partnerships in China with the Chinese Academy of Agricultural Sciences, the Chinese Academy of Social Sciences, China Agricultural University and the North West Agriculture and Forestry University. - ✓ Worked on community based occupation therapy within Indonesia, leading to the first Occupational Therapy program in the country which has produced 900 graduates. - ✓ Developing a program with the University of Leipzig (Germany) to exchange senior undergraduate and graduate students between research labs in the biomedical fields. - ✓ Expanded the University of Alberta Research Internship Program to include 9 countries and 20 strategic partners.
-87 students were placed in research placements in 2012/13.
+A new \$500k proposal submitted to Canadian Space Agency proposes to expand CaNoRock to include graduate student learning with a U of A payload on a funded multi-million Norwegian scientific sounding rocket flight. - ✓ Science and Extension hosted Japanese high school students for a week long science camp. - ✓ The Wirth Institute established ties with Croatia and instituted yearly meeting of Austrian centre directors to create a three-continent-wide network of scholars working on Central Europe. - ✓ Arts is working with the Kenya Government and its Ministry of Foreign Affairs on a project that will train young diplomats entering the foreign service in Kenya and other East African countries. - ✓ Guest scholar from Gansu Lianhe University (China) for one-year residency at Augustana to research differences between Chinese and Canadian methodology and pedagogy in second language acquisition and work with local staff on best practices for English as a Second Language in the Augustana Writing Centre. - ✓ Developing graduate recruitment partnerships in China with the Chinese Academy of Agricultural Sciences, the Chinese Academy of Social Sciences, China Agricultural University and the North West Agriculture and Forestry University. - ✓ Involved in development of community based occupation therapy within Indonesia.
+Has led to the first Occupational Therapy program in the country which has produced 900 graduates.